-- 1. The Medical Staff may adopt Rules and Regulations and policies as necessary to carry out its functions and meet its responsibilities under these Bylaws.
+- The Medical Staff may adopt additional Rules and Regulations, and policies as necessary to carry out its functions and meet its responsibilities under these Bylaws.
 Rules and Regulations and policies cannot be inconsistent with these Bylaws, and any of the Rules and Regulations or policies that are inconsistent with these Bylaws are null and void. - 2.
 Except as noted in Section 1-8, C.4 below, the MEC shall vote on the proposed language changes to the Rules and Regulations at a regular meeting, or at a special meeting called for such purpose.
 If the MEC proposes to adopt Rules and Regulations, or amendment thereto, the MEC must communicate the proposal to the Medical Staff prior to vote.
 Following an affirmative vote by the MEC, Rules and Regulations may be adopted,

 - amended, or repealed, in whole or in part.
 Any such changes shall be effective when approved by the Board. - 3.
-Any proposed changes to the Medical Staff Rules and Regulations regarding required days of emergency call service and/or exemptions to emergency call service (see Section 2-2, E.4-5) are subject to the same process as amendments to these Bylaws as set forth in Section 1-8, B above.
-This paragraph does not apply to Wellstar Sylvan Grove Medical Center and Wellstar Windy Hill Hospital. - 4.
-Adoption of or amendments to system-wide Medical Staff policies shall be effective when approved by the Board.
-All other Medical Staff policies will become effective upon approval of the MEC.
+Medical Staff policies will become effective upon approval of the MEC. - 4.
+Any proposed changes to the Medical Staff Rules and Regulations regarding required days of emergency call service and/or exemptions to emergency call service (see Section 2-2, E.4-5) must be approved in the same manner as amendments to these Bylaws as set forth in Section 1-8, B above.
+This paragraph does not apply to Wellstar Sylvan Grove Hospital and Wellstar Windy Hill Hospital.